 You have the right to represent yourself in court.
 Many people represent themselves because they believe they can't afford an attorney, or because they think they can handle their case on their own.
+Even if you plan to represent yourself, it may be a good idea to talk to an attorney.
+This web page provides information about the ways you can find legal help and information.

 Not finding what you're looking for?
 Email us: jud.selfhelp@vermont.gov.